McDonnell Douglas F-15E Strike Eagle: Engines

 The engines used on early aircraft are the same as on previous F-15 variants, the Pratt & Whitney F100-PW-220 each producing 23770 lbf of thrust in afterburner.
 However, owing to the increased weight from strike payloads and CFTs, the F-15E was designed with a common engine bay that could accept more powerful Improved Performance Engine (IPE) variants.
 Later batches feature the F100-PW-229 IPE with 29160 lbf of thrust each.
 Saudi Arabian and Israeli aircraft were also ordered and equipped with the F100-229 engines.

 While the F-15E had also been flight tested with the General Electric F110-GE-129 with 29500 lbf of thrust, the South Korean F-15K would be the first variant to adopt it in service.
 The F-15K would have two different engine types; the first batch are powered by F110-129 engines, while the second batch are powered by F100-229 engines.
 In 2008, Saudi Arabia decided to re-engine their F-15S fleet with the F110-129 engines, which also enables commonality with their F-15SA fleet.
 The Singapore Air Force equipped their F-15SG fleet with F110-129 engines.

 Operational history

 United States

 The F-15E was first delivered to the U.S. Air Force operational units in 1988.
 The F-15E reached initial operational capability on 30 September 1989 at Seymour Johnson Air Force Base in North Carolina with the 4th Tactical Fighter Wing, 336th Tactical Fighter Squadron.
+As of 2026, the F-15E is USAF's most capable tactical nuclear weapon delivery aircraft, able to carry up to five B61 Mod 12 nuclear bombs.